AdamSobieski/Narratology/README.md

 ## Computational Narratology

-Considered, here, are some implementational approaches to computational narratology and biography.
+Considered, here, are some implementational approaches to computational narratology.

 ### Situation Modeling and Event Interpretation